English

 Popular types of attacks enabled by compromised credentials

-Here are some types of attacks that can be enabled through compromised employee credentials:
+Here are some popular attacks that can be enabled through compromised employee credentials:

 1. Phishing attacks